bsebesta/portfolio-v2/content/now/_index.md

     render: false # Keeps individual pages from rendering as pages
 ---

-A brief look at what I'm up to.
+[A now page](https://nownownow.com/about): a brief look at what I'm up to, updated on a monthly or seasonal cadence.